Umee Price Hits $0.0001 on Top Exchanges (UMEE)

 About Umee

-Umee launched on February 14th, 2022.
+Umee was first traded on February 14th, 2022.
 Umee’s total supply is 12,303,154,593 tokens and its circulating supply is 4,432,500,000 tokens.
 Umee’s official Twitter account is @ux_xyz and its Facebook page is accessible here.
+Umee’s official message board is medium.com/umeeblog.
 The Reddit community for Umee is https://reddit.com/r/umeecrosschain and the currency’s Github account can be viewed here.
-The official message board for Umee is medium.com/umeeblog.
 The official website for Umee is www.ux.xyz.

 Umee Token Trading

 It is usually not currently possible to buy alternative cryptocurrencies such as Umee directly using U.S. dollars.
-Investors seeking to acquire Umee should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Umee using one of the exchanges listed above.
+Investors seeking to trade Umee should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Umee using one of the aforementioned exchanges.

 Receive News & Updates for Umee Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Umee and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.